 - Trying to scan in inventory with the barcode scanner?

 Check your scanner setup

 Are you using the correct barcode scanner?
-The only 2D barcode scanner that Shopify POS supports is the Socket Mobile CHS 7Qi.
+The only 2D barcode scanners that Shopify POS supports are the Socket Mobile S740 and CHS 7Qi.

 Are you using the barcode scanner with an iPad?
 The barcode scanner doesn't work with Shopify POS for iPhone or Android.